stackbuilders/stache/README.md

 render them.

-The implementation uses the Megaparsec parsing library to parse the templates which is results in superior quality of error messages.
+The implementation uses the Megaparsec parsing library to parse the templates which results in superior quality of error messages.

 For rendering you only need to create Aeson's `Value` where you put the data to interpolate.
 Since the library re-uses Aeson's instances and most data